top of page

 Many athletes that incorporate red light therapy into their routines report experiencing faster recovery times, less muscle soreness, better sleep, enhanced muscle tone, and an improved general well-being.

-For those of you that are new to red light therapy, it’s important to know that red light therapy is intended to be applied directly to your skin, unfiltered and unlayered.
+For those of you that are new to red light therapy, it’s important to know that red light therapy is intended to be applied directly to your skin without any interference.

 For example, if you wanted to utilize red light therapy to aid the muscle recovery of your legs, you would shine the red light at your legs, allowing your bare skin to bathe in the light.